1120 SW Fifth Ave, Suite 800, Portland, OR 97204

 PBOT is investing $300,000 in the Struck campaign, including production and advertising costs, paid from cannabis tax revenue designated for Vision Zero programs.
 The campaign will expand on the city's Vision Zero efforts, which include more than $40 million in safety improvements to streets in 2018, as well as new lower speed limits on residential streets.

-The Vision Zero Action Plan identifies 31 actions to achieve zero traffic deaths and serious injuries by 2025.
+The Vision Zero Action Plan identifies 31 actions to achieve zero traffic deaths and serious injuries.
 Many actions focus on driving because motor vehicles are heavy and fast, so people driving can easily hurt or kill people.

 Examples of ongoing actions include: